DsTyM/PharmaciesOnDutyAttica/README.md

 ```

 It also contains a scheduler where it refreshes the available pharmacies for the given day when the application is
-started, and it also uses cron expressions to refresh the available pharmacies list twice per day.
+started, and it also uses cron expressions to refresh the available pharmacies list many times per day.
 This can also be
 customised.
 The application also uses Ehcache for In-Memory Caching.

-The project uses Lombok, so you need to have the Lombok plugin installed on your IDE.

 To clone the project, just run: